Kink dynamics for the Yang-Mills field in an extremal Reissner-Nordstr\"om black hole: Introduction

 The associated Euler-Lagrange equation for the field $\varphi$, equivalent to the associated Yang-Mills model, is given by

 obtained after the time rescaling $\varphi(t,x) \mapsto \varphi(\frac32 t, x)$, where $Q$ is the standard KdV soliton:

-Unlike standard scalar field models, \eqref{eq:EL} has no Lorentz nor space translation invariances, and the theory of asymptotic stability developed in \cite{KMMV20} does not apply.
+Unlike standard scalar field models, \eqref{eq:EL} has neither Lorentz nor space translation invariance, and the theory of asymptotic stability developed in \cite{KMMV20} does not apply.
 However, the time translation invariance induces a Hamiltonian structure.
 Indeed, from the Lagrangian density \eqref{eq:lagrangian_density}, the \emph{energy}

 is formally conserved along the flow, thanks to the associated continuity equation

 Since there is no space translation invariance over the system, there is a lack of conservation for the natural physical momentum